Hybrid restricted master problem for Boolean matrix factorisation: Conclusion

 \section{Conclusion}

-We present a new binary matrix factorisation approach (including a number of sub-variants) \bfact which uses a hybrid combinatorial optimisation approach based on \emph{a priori} factors generated from existing clustering algorithms.
-We show it performs well in simulations, particularly when applied to single-cell RNA sequencing data, for which we are motivated.
-We demonstrate it is scalable to data of this size.
-We further show that the minimum description length, often used to approximate BMF, optimises for sparsity, which does not always align with the lowest-rank BMF. \bfact is available as a pip installable package.
+We present a new binary matrix factorisation approach, including several sub-variants, called \bfact, which uses a hybrid combinatorial optimisation approach based on \emph{a priori} factors generated from existing clustering algorithms.
+We show it performs well in simulations and particularly when applied to single-cell RNA sequencing data from the Human Lung Cell Atlas.
+We demonstrate that it is scalable to data of this size.
+We also include formulations and the pricing problem for finding the optimal disjoint BMF on smaller datasets. \bfact is available as a pip installable package.